CEOP: Child Exploitation and Online Protection Command

 Homework

-Weekly spellings will be given out on a Friday to be assessed on the following Friday.
+Weekly spellings and times tables will be given out on a Friday to be assessed on the following Thursday

 Your class teacher will also provide a variety of weekly Seesaw tasks relating to any area of the curriculum.
 This will include Maths, English and Grammar, as well as the wider curriculum.
 Please check your child's Seesaw page regularly for more details.
 You can log into Seesaw here.
 Your child's login details are in their Reading Records.